Frequently Asked Questions

 According to The Public Hospital District Commissioner Guide, the Board and individual Commissioners are responsible for overseeing the hospital district’s policies and organization with respect to the operation of the District, including the delivery of quality patient care.
 In fulfilling its obligation, the Board’s role is to adopt the necessary general policies to achieve these ends and to delegate the day-to-day operational responsibility with respect to these policies to the District Administrator (aka District Superintendent).

 Since 1974, Lopez Island has enjoyed the services of Lopez Island Clinic, a primary health care provider.
-For the past 23 years, Lopez Island Clinic has partnered with Island Hospital to serve as a remote clinic of the hospital.
-However, in September 2016, Island Hospital gave notice they would terminate their contract in June 2017, explaining that operating a remote clinic in the current healthcare environment had become too challenging.
+For over 20 years, Lopez Island Clinic partnered with Island Hospital to serve as a remote clinic of the hospital.
+In September 2016, Island Hospital gave notice they would terminate their contract, explaining that operating a remote clinic in the current healthcare environment had become too challenging.

 Island Hospital’s decision to end the operating agreement had significant financial implications.
 As a department of a critical access hospital, Medicare reimbursed Lopez Island Clinic at a rate close to the cost of services.
 Without the affiliation with a critical access hospital, that reimbursement rate would decrease by more than half of the current payment level and with an island population that is over 50% Medicare that change has a significant impact.